opensumi/docs/docs/develop/sample/use-service-by-di.en.md

 ### Add items using shortcut keys

-进一步的，我们还可以通过贡献点机制注册命令和快捷键，借助 `IQuickInputService` 来实现添加 Todo 项的能力。Further, we can also register commands and shortcuts through the contribution point mechanism, with the ability to add Todo items with the help of `IQuickInputService`.
+Further, we can also register commands and shortcut keys through the contribution point mechanism, with the ability to add Todo items with the help of `IQuickInputService`.

 ```ts
 import { Injectable, Autowired } from '@opensumi/di';